rheos-one/Puzzling-Mastery/docs/readme.md

 Trying to start an escape room?
 Started a puzzle game, and scared that you won't make payroll next month?
-Managing multiple locations, and overwhelmed?
+Managing multiple locations and feeling overwhelmed?

 We're here to help you get past that.

 # Solve Your Oversights
 Most startups fail in **preventable** ways.

-Unfortunately, you can't know unless someone from the industry warns you.
+How can you prevent what you can't already forsee?
+By learning from the successes (and mistakes) of the industry professionals.

-Our startup was valued at half a million within the first year.
+Our puzzle room startup was valued at half a million within the first few months of operation.

-And, we are ready to share our success tactics with you.
+Now we're ready to share our knowledge with you,
-We want you to do *better* than we did.
+so that you can do even better.

 Ready to take your game to the next level?